 When you’re writing lots of different characters, it’s quite easy to fall into the trap of making all your characters be different versions of yourself.
 They might look different and have different goals, but their personalities blur into one another and their speech patterns are identical, so it ends up reading like you’re having conversations with yourself.
 I’ll be explaining why writing distinct characters is important, and techniques you can use to do it well.

-Different Personalities Make Your Story Interesting
+Distinct Characters Make Your Story Interesting

 If everybody is essentially the same person, and talks in the same way, there will be no natural conflict in the conversation, and conflict is what makes the story interesting.